KangYoungSeo/2021-fall-K-SW-BEEP-/README.md

 # 2021-fall-K-SW-BEEP-
 experimental field 및 sensor board, Location decision algorithm

+## Research problem statement
+In existing researches, fire is detected using image data. but in this case, the amount of data to be processed increases and the fire cannot be prevented in the early stages due to time.

 ## Environment settings
 ####  a. experimental field :
 + consists of a square with side lengths of 48 inches, a grid of 4 by 4 lines on the field.